suisuyy/learn/doc/note/project.md

 it will redirect you to
 https://yourapp.url/?code=94a0f6927fe10ff7d0eb

-now we can use code=94a0f6927fe10ff7d0eb to get github token POST https://github.com/login/oauth/access_token
+now we can use code=94a0f6927fe10ff7d0eb to get github token by post request POST https://github.com/login/oauth/access_token Parameters
+Name	Type	Description
+client_id	string	Required.
+The client ID you received from GitHub for your OAuth App. client_secret	string	Required.
+The client secret you received from GitHub for your OAuth App. code	string	Required.
+The code you received as a response to Step 1. redirect_uri	string	The URL in your application where users are sent after authorization.

 Name	Type	Description
 client_id	string	Required.
 The client ID you received from GitHub for your OAuth App.